-Kristen Doute Says She’s ‘Really Nervous’ About Her Fertility Amid ‘Vanderpump Rules’ Baby Boom
+Kristen Doute Says She's 'Really Nervous' About Her Fertility Amid 'Vanderpump Rules' Baby Boom

-Kristen Doute is opening up about her concerns about her fertility amid the Vanderpump Rules baby boom.
+Kristen Doute is opening up about her concerns regarding her fertility amid the Vanderpump Rules baby boom.

 In her Instagram story, the 37-year-old fired Bravo star revealed to her followers that she is dealing with issues with irregular periods that she fears could impact her fertility.